aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 ```

 !!! note
-    Returning categories, suppliers and stock items in the product response is available since 2020.07
+    Returning categories, suppliers and stock items in the product response is available since 2020.07.

 # Sort product lists

-Additional to the generic filter possibilities, the product lists can be sorted easily by these keys:
+In addition to the generic filter possibilities, the product lists can be sorted easily by these keys:

 * "relevance" (asc) or "-relevance" (desc)
 * "name" (asc) or "-name" (desc)